 The effects of being bullied can be identified easily.
 Children from 3-15 ages, their parents can find difficult to get through to their child about what happened because the child may be scared and the child's mind would make the situation worse than before.
 However, teenagers can be different.
 Teens will try to act as if anything had happened, this is because they do not want their parents to get involved.
 They want to find a solution by themselves and be independent.
 This causes that many of them can have a different behavior compared with what they used to.

 Women are more probable to intimidate someone using relational aggression, for example, threatening to leave a relationship, while men are more likely to use physical aggression [TS] [̩✔].
 Women have the tendency to act in different situations calmly and would use their words instead of hurting someone physically.
 In the article “Normative Cruelties and Gender Deviants: The Performative Effects of Bully Discourses for Girls and Boys”, the author Jessica Ringrose said, “Boys are aggressive in physical direct ways, while girls are aggressive in indirect and relational ways”. *"* Boys are aggressive and they attack including physical behaviors such as punching or kicking, verbal conflict including shouting at or teasing others.
 This is because they are frustrated or because they want to win.
 Sometimes, they are just angry and can't find another way to express that feeling. "*" Aggression is part of the human repertoire.
 All human beings have the ability to protect themselves and attack others when they are in danger.
-However, it is different in girls.
-There are some girls who manipulate others because they do not like them or because they just think they are not as pretty and smart as them.
+However, it is different in girls. some girls who manipulate others because they do not like them or because they just think they are not as pretty and smart as them.
 These people hurt without being personally involved in an attack, such as excluding others from the group, spreading nasty rumors about them, breaking confidences, getting others to dislike a person are some behaviors that they can use with their victims.

 According to Ringrose, “It follows from the lack of attention to the socio‐cultural context that most research on school bullying has been gender-blind", focusing on boys as victims of bullying [TS] [✔].
 This refers to bullying as mostly physical.
-The sexual bullying has been one of the focus in her investigation and it is a form of dangerous sexualities and usually extremes of violence or intimidation which abandon the centrality of (hetero) sexuality in children and young people's everyday cultures and relationships.
-Both verbal and physical practices that are taken for granted.
-It is highly critical that bullying tends to decrease the relationship between genders.
+The sexual bullying has been one of the focus in her investigation and a form of dangerous sexualities and usually extremes of violence or intimidation which abandon the centrality of (hetero) sexuality in children and young people's everyday cultures and relationships.
+Both verbal and physical practices that are taken for granted. highly critical that bullying tends to decrease the relationship between genders.
 Victimization and bullying can be understood about girls and boys as ‘victims' and ‘bullies'.
 Also, it was found as typical responses of the girl victims, while boy victims tended to react to bullying with.

 In the article “The Involvement of Girls and Boys with Bullying: An Analysis of Gender Differences “written by Marta Angelica Lossi Silva, she stated, “Women will have been bullied more than men; men will have bullied more than women; men will have been bullied more by males than by females; women will have primarily bullied and been bullied urbanely and emotionally; and that people will believe that bullying decreases with age”. *"*Gender roles have developed differently from what society was like decades ago. "*"